AhmadTchnology/Movies-Nights-Questions/CONTRIBUTING.md

 - **Mentioned in release notes** for new features
 - **Credited in commit history** for all contributions

-Thank you for helping make Ultra Movies Trivia better! 🎬✨
+Thank you for helping make uTech Movies Trivia better! 🎬✨